Grand Canyon Antelopes

-The Grand Canyon Antelopes (more commonly referred to as the Lopes) are the 21 athletic teams representing Grand Canyon University, located in Phoenix, Arizona.
-Most of the university's athletic teams compete at the NCAA Division I level in the Western Athletic Conference.
-Men's volleyball competes in the Mountain Pacific Sports Federation (MPSF) effective beginning in the 2017–18 academic year.
-The beach volleyball program competes as an independent.
+The Grand Canyon Antelopes (more commonly referred to as the Lopes) are the 20 athletic teams representing Grand Canyon University, located in Phoenix, Arizona.
+Most of the university's athletic teams compete at the NCAA Division I level as a member of the Mountain West Conference.

-Athletic expansion
+Beach volleyball competes in the Mountain Pacific Sports Federation (MPSF) having joined in 2024–25, the first season for MPSF beach volleyball.
+Men's soccer is in the Western Athletic Conference.
+Women's swimming and diving is in the Big West Conference.

+History

+Grand Canyon College was founded in 1949.
+The Antelopes began play during the college's first academic year, initially only with a men's basketball team due to the school's small size.

 GCU was a member of the NAIA until the early 1990s when it transferred to NCAA Division II, in which it competed until 2013.

 The university has undergone a transition from a small struggling non-profit liberal arts college to a large modern for-profit private university.
 Along with the general campus upgrades has come an increase in athletics and athletic facilities.

 On November 27, 2012, Grand Canyon University announced that it had accepted an invitation to join Division I's Western Athletic Conference, effective July 1, 2013.
 This move made Grand Canyon the only for-profit institution with a Division I athletic program.

-GCU's business model was at the center of an emerging controversy in college sports.
-In July 2013, the chief executives of all 12 members of the Pac-12 Conference sent a joint letter to the NCAA asking that the organization review whether for-profit institutions have a place in Division I sports.
+Pac-12 Conference officials initially took issue with GCU's business model before eventually reversing course.
+In July 2013, the chief executives of all 12 members of the sent a joint letter to the NCAA asking that the organization review whether for-profit institutions have a place in Division I sports.
 Later that year, Arizona State University issued a separate statement questioning the school's allegiance to the NCAA's business model.
-GCU CEO Brian Mueller accused ASU president Michael Crow of being behind the Pac-12 letter.
+GCU president Brian Mueller accused ASU president Michael Crow of being behind the Pac-12 letter.
 Crow would later double down on his accusations, falsely claiming in 2017 that 11 of the 12 Pac-12 schools would not play GCU because of its for-profit business model, and also asserting that GCU sought to play Pac-12 schools solely for exposure on the Pac-12 Network.

-As of February 2018, ASU continues to refuse to schedule GCU in any sport; however, counter to Crow's 2017 assertion, 10 Pac-12 members have scheduled GCU in at least one sport since the Antelopes' move to Division I, although only Arizona and Utah had faced GCU in men's basketball.
+Counter to Crow's 2017 assertion, 10 Pac-12 members had scheduled GCU in at least one sport since the Antelopes' move to Division I, although only Arizona and Utah had faced GCU in men's basketball.
+The controversy quickly dissipated, as Arizona State and Grand Canyon routinely compete athletically including in men's basketball, women's basketball, baseball and softball.